Princeton University

 Article Snippet :This list of Princeton University people include notable alumni (graduates and attendees) or faculty members (professors of various ranks, researchers

-Article Title : History of Princeton University
+Article Title : Princeton (disambiguation)

 Article Title : Princeton University Chapel